Current as of July 2015 | Download print version (in PDF)

 - The Education Act, Chapter 211 of the Laws of Kenya

-- The HIV and AIDS Prevention and Control Act, Act No. 14
+- The HIV and AIDS Prevention and Control Act, Chapter 246A of the Laws of Kenya

-- The Political Parties Act, Act No. 11
+- The Political Parties Act, Chapter 7B of the Laws of Kenya

 III.
 Relevant Legal Forms